Brake Fluid

 Active : DOT 3 & DOT 4 & DOT 5.1 FMVSS116 Car safety standard Federal Republic of America Quality brake fluid completely to dry boiling point,wet boiling point Wet EBRP.

-While a vehicle that uses DOT 3 may also use DOT 4 or 5.1 (a temperature upgrade) if the elastomers in the system accept the borate compounds that raise the boiling point, a vehicle that requires DOT 4 might boil the brake fluid if a DOT 3 (a temperature downgrade) is used.
+that raise the boiling point, a vehicle that requires DOT 4 might boil the brake fluid if a DOT 3 (a temperature downgrade) is used.
 Additionally, these polyglycol-ether-based fluids cannot be mixed with DOT 5.0, which is silicone based.

 Brake fluid is a type of hydraulic fluid used in hydraulic brake and hydraulic clutch applications in automobiles, motorcycles, light trucks, and some bicycles.
 It is used to transfer force into pressure, and to amplify braking force.
 It works because liquids are not appreciably compressible.

-Most brake fluids used today are glycol-ether based , but mineral oil ( Liquide Hydraulique Minéral (LHM)) and silicone-based (DOT 5) fluids are also available
+Most brake fluids used today are glycol-ether based , but mineral oil ( Liquide Hydraulique Minéral (LHM)) and silicone-based (DOT 5) fluids are also available.

 The Federal Motor Vehicle Safety Standards (FMVSS) under FMVSS Standard No. 116 defines grades DOT 3, DOT 4, DOT 5 and DOT 5.1, where DOT refers to the US Department of Transportation.
 These are widely used in other countries.